etwk/blog/content/lists/books.md

 - [ ] Geek Nation: How Indian Science is Taking Over the World
 - [ ] The Ivory Throne: Chronicles of the House of Travancore
 - [ ] The White Tiger: A Novel #fiction
+- [ ] Lab Hopping: Women Scientists in India #must
+- [ ] The Good Girls: An Ordinary Killing #history
 ### Nepal
 - [ ] Nepal: A History from the Earliest Times to the Present
 ### Taiwan